 Earn a Degree at North Park

 Some SVF students decide to continue their studies in Chicago to earn a bachelor's degree from North Park.
+The courses taken at SVF can be transferred to credits (poäng) at North Park University.
 Students who use the College Line semester at North Park wisely may find they can continue studies at North Park and earn a degree in as little as two additional years.
 (Swedish students who come to North Park directly from high school normally require three years.)
-The SVF College Line provides perhaps the most economical way for Swedish students to obtain a bachelor's degree in the United States.
+The SVF College Line is one of the most economical way for Swedish students to obtain a bachelor's degree in the United States.

 Most Swedish Students who study at North Park use the loans and grants that are available through CSN.
 North Park University's Scandinavian Grant reduces the cost to Scandinavian students to a total that is within the funds available through CSN.